9 core elements of a quality management system [Examples]

-The entire QMS approach to quality control is to establish standardized, replicable processes.
+The entire QMS approach to quality control is to establish standardized, replicable processes throughout the organization.
+This means processes out on the production floor just as much as the document control process taking place in the corporate offices.
 Standards for quality management require organizations to identify and define all organizational processes which use any resource to transform inputs into outputs.
 Virtually every responsibility in the organization can be tied to a process, including purchasing.

 Initial efforts to define processes should create a high-level picture of how processes serve the organization and intersect with resources such as employees, machines, or technology.
 After identifying processes, organizations can begin to define standards and success metrics: